TheEyesChico/Sign-Languge-Detection/README.md

 The project is specially designed for deaf and dumb people; hence we must ensure that there is no complex working and everything should be simple and straight.

 A simple GUI is created with a single transition window.
 The user makes the gesture in the bounding box which is Region of Interest (ROI) and the model interprets the gesture and makes the prediction.
 GUI also has descriptive information regarding the formation of words and sentences.
-A sample image for people who don’t know sign language can be found with the help button.
+A sample image for people who donâ€™t know sign language can be found with the help button.

 #### Autocorrect Feature
 A python library fast-autocomplete is used to suggest correct alternatives for each input word and display a set of words matching the current word in which the user can select a word to append it to the current sentence.
 This helps in reducing mistakes committed in spellings and assists in predicting complex words.